oroinc/platform/src/Oro/Bundle/EntityExtendBundle/Resources/doc/associations.md

 }
 ```

-After that you entity is ready to be the owning side of an association, but you need to do some core configuration of this entity.
-At first add `Resources/config/entity_config.yml` file in your bundle:
+After that you entity is ready to be the owning side of an association, but you need to do some more configuration of your association.
+Add `Resources/config/entity_config.yml` file in your bundle:

 ``` yaml
 oro_entity_config: